Assistance programs Memphis and Shelby County Tennessee.

 The Shelby County Community Services Agency offers both short term relief for immediate bills and also provides tools to help people over the long term.
 The agency partners and coordinates services with local non-profit organizations.
 They are in effect the Shelby County community action agency.

 Contact them if you meet income guidelines.
-The agency provides utility and cooling bill payment assistance to households meeting program income guidelines and other criteria when funds are available for aid.
+The agency provides utility and cooling bill payment assistance to households meeting program income guidelines and other criteria when funds are available for financial aid.
+Call the Shelby County Community Services Agency at (901)-222-4200 to apply for help or learn more.

 Emergency financial assistance for bills, housing expenses and more in Memphis area

 The Salvation Army runs several assistance programs for families in need of help.
 The non-profit agency provides information on licensed child care, an on site food pantry and even disaster assistance.
-In addition, they can help homeless women and their children through the operation of 3 shelters in the Memphis area and they also provide counseling as well as supportive services.
+In addition, they can help homeless women and their children through the operation of various homeless shelters in the Memphis area and they also provide counseling as well as supportive services.
 Children can get free school supplies as well as Christmas gifts or toys, including from Adopt a Family.

 Last, but not least they operates the City of Memphis' homeless intake system and supportive housing hotline.
 Call the Salvation Army at (901) 543-8586 or (901) 415-2790 for housing.
 Or click here for more information on Salvation Army Shelby County assistance programs.

-Catholic Charities partners with other local churches and non-profits to offer aid.
+Catholic Charities partners with other local churches and non-profits to offer social services.
 One of their primary partners is St. Peter Ministries and the so called Fig Tree program.
 This is a resource that assists Memphis families in crisis with financial assistance, referrals to other agencies, and food.
-Specifically, some of the assistance can pay for rent, clothing, utility assistance, prescription medications and eye exams.
-You can call St. Peters Ministries at 722-4711 to learn more, or click here for additional information.
-Or more on Memphis Catholic Charities.
+There may also be free gas vouchers for a job.

 Neighborhood Christian Center (phone number (901) 881-6013) provides Shelby County and Memphis Tennessee residents with utility bill help as well as rent programs.
 The financial aid is available in the form of money raised from donations, or there may be grants, but all funds will be limited and is focused on solving a short term emergency.